ignite/cli/docs/02 Using Starport/01_using_starport/01_using_starport.md

 ## The Key-Value Store (KV)
 ### How to use types

-In the SDK, data are stored in the multistore.
-As Key-Value pairs those are saved in the KVStores.
+In the SDK, data is stored in the multistore.
+Key-Value pairs are saved in the KVStores.
 Multiple stores can be created and managed at the same time.
 We will use the store to save our data to the blockchain.
 Starport assists us in setting up the Key-Value Store with the command `type`.
 In order to use `type` we should give our type a fitting `typeName` with the intended fields that we want to use.
 If we wanted to store user with username and age, we would use the command